 There is potential for minor, temporary visual impacts to the local landscape during the construction phase as a result of littering or obstructed views due to vehicles and machinery.
-However, proposed works will be restricted to like-for-like resurfacing of the A9 carriageway (including laybys) and will be carried out over 10 nights, and land use will not change as a result of the works.
-Furthermore, the scheme does not lie within an area of land designated as an NSA or NP.
+However, proposed works will be restricted to like-for-like resurfacing of the A9 carriageway and will be carried out over 3 nights and land use will not change as a result of the works.
+Therefore, the works will not create any significant change to the local landscape.
+No significant impacts to the River Tay (Dunkeld) National Scenic Area are expected, and no consultations are required.
 In addition, the following mitigation measures will be put in place during works:

-- Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - The working area will be appropriately reinstated following works. - Works will avoid encroaching on land and areas where work is not required or does not have permission to do so.
-This includes general works, storage of equipment/containers and parking. - Where applicable, upon completion of the works, any damage to the local landscape shall be reinstated as much as is practicable. - The site will be left clean and tidy following construction.
+- Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - The working area will be appropriately reinstated following works. - Works will avoid encroaching on land and areas where work is not required or permission has not been granted.
+This includes general works, storage of equipment/containers and parking. - Where applicable, upon completion of the works, any damage to the local landscape will be reinstated as much as is practicable. - The site will be left clean and tidy following construction.